 In finding the same-sex marriage ban unconstitutional, Circuit Court Judge Diana Lewis limited her ruling to the specific circumstances involved in the probate case.

 The ruling did not include an order for Palm Beach County officials to begin issuing marriage licenses, according to Equality Florida, a gay rights advocacy organization.

-Since late June, three other state court rulings have also rejected the same-sex marriage prohibition approved by Florida voters in 2008.
+Since July, three other state court rulings have also rejected the same-sex marriage prohibition approved by Florida voters in 2008.
 Those cases have been stayed pending appeals.